Mahak08/Multi_node_cluster_k8s_using_Ansible/README.md

     > give Secret_key
     > give region (eg. ap-south-1)

-->in the vars file give instance ID , key_name , instance_type , instance_tags , region , vpc_subnet_id ,security_group , path: inventory_path
+->In the vars file give instance ID , key_name , instance_type , instance_tags , region , vpc_subnet_id ,security_group , path: inventory_path
+->According to playbook the IP of the instances launch is automatically updated in the inventory for further use.

-2) Master role: Configure the master host and generate token so slave can get connected
+2) Master role: Configure the master host and generate token so slave can get connected.

 3) Slave role: Congigure the slave hosts , need master token to connect to master